 The Eurosystem primarily introduced non-standard measures to reduce risk and to provide support to individual market segments.
 They were subsequently expanded with the aim to additionally strengthen the effects of these instruments on the financing conditions for the real economy, and in connection with other measures, to strengthen the expansionary monetary policy.

-Asset Purchase Programmes
+Asset Purchase Programmes (APP)

 The legal basis for executing the individual programmes are ECB Decisions.
 For more information on the individual programmes, see the ECB website.

 Reinvestments of the principal payments from maturing securities purchased under the APP continued, in full, until the end of February 2023.
 Subsequently, the portfolio declined at a measured and predictable pace, as the Eurosystem did not reinvest all of the principal payments from maturing securities.
 The decline amounted to EUR 15 billion per month on average until the end of the second quarter of 2023.
 Thereafter, the reinvestments under the APP were discontinued as of July 2023.